 Joint Forces Command Lisbon consists of two main areas: the TAF (Topside Administrative Facility), which houses the Flag offices, Administration and Finance Sections and the National Support Elements, and the UHQ (underground Head Quarters) where operational planning, communication and Intelligence sections are located.
 There is also an Officer and Enlisted Mess open to all U.S. personnel.
 The following facilities are also located at the compound:

 - Swimming Pool

-- Toddler Pool

 - Tennis Courts

-- Basketball Court

-- Soccer Field

 - Gymnasium

 - Weight & Cardio Room

-- Library/video Rental
+- Library

 - Duty Free Shop